Assassin's Creed: Assassin's Creed

 The first game in the series was released in November 2007 for the PlayStation 3 and Xbox 360, and in April 2008 for Microsoft Windows.
-It features a historical recreation of the Holy Land (primarily the cities of Masyaf, Jerusalem, Acre, and Damascus) in the late 12th century.
-Its narrative includes real historical figures and events from that time period.
+It features a historical recreation of the Holy Land (primarily the cities of Masyaf, Jerusalem, Acre, and Damascus) in the late 12th century, and its narrative includes real historical figures and events from the time period.
 The storyline consists of two portions: one set during the modern-day, which follows Desmond Miles; and one set in 1191, which follows Desmond's ancestor, Altaïr Ibn-LaʼAhad, a member of the Assassin Order during the time of the Third Crusade.
-Desmond's story begins with his abduction by pharmaceutical company Abstergo Industries, whose lead scientist, Dr. Warren Vidic, forces him to explore Altaïr's memories through a machine called the Animus that allows him to connect with his ancestors' DNA.
+Desmond's story begins with his abduction by Abstergo Industries, whose lead scientist, Dr. Warren Vidic, forces him to explore Altaïr's memories through a machine called the Animus that allows him to connect with his ancestors' DNA.
 In doing so, Abstergo hopes to find powerful artifacts called Pieces of Eden, which the Assassins and their rivals, the Knights Templar, have fought over for centuries.
-Altaïr's story begins with his demotion to the rank of Novice Assassin after he botches an attempt by the Assassins to recover a Piece of Eden, the Apple of Eden, from the Templars.
+Altaïr's story begins with his demotion after he botches an attempt by the Assassins to recover a Piece of Eden, the Apple of Eden, from the Templars.
 To redeem himself, Altaïr is tasked with assassinating nine Templar targets across the Holy Land.

 Assassin's Creed introduced core elements that remained in the rest of the series.
 Players can freely explore the game's open world, making use of Altaïr's parkour and climbing skills to navigate the environment.
-The game also features refined hack-and-slash combat, with players able to block and counter-attacks, and stealth mechanics, such as hiding in crowds of people, which allow players to avoid detection by enemies or lose pursuing foes.
+The game also features refined hack-and-slash combat, with players able to block and counter attacks, and stealth mechanics, such as hiding in crowds of people, which allow players to avoid detection by enemies or lose pursuing foes.
 Although players can choose the order in which they kill their main targets, the mission design was seen as linear and repetitive because players had to complete several side quests before each assassination.
-The side quest prerequisite was one of the most criticized aspects of the game, so it was abandoned in future games.
+The side mission prerequisite was one of the most criticized aspects of the game, so it was abandoned in future installments.